m1zar/Conways-Life/README.md

 # Conways-Life
 Simple Conways Life Game

-No dependancies, but clear screen is using Windows 'cls', so might need to address that for Linux.
+No dependancies, should work in either Windows or Linux.